coolsamson7/aspyx/README.md

 With respect to AOP:
 - support for before, around, after and error aspects
+- simple fluent interface to specify which methods are targeted by an aspect
 - sync and async method support

 The library is thread-safe and heavily performance optimized as most of the runtime information is precomputed and cached!